 Kraken also offers a dark pool – an order book not visible to the rest of the market.
 Each trader only knows their own orders.
 Traders can anonymously place large buy or sell orders without revealing their interest to other traders.
 Typically, outsized orders, when seen by other traders will cause the market to move unfavorably, making it more difficult to fill the order at the desired price.
 This unfavorable price movement may be avoided in a dark pool.

 - Euros (EUR)

 - Canadian dollars (CAD)

-Deposits and withdrawals can be made via SEPA, SWIFT, and wire transfers.
+Deposits and withdrawals can be made via SEPA, SWIFT, wire and domestic transfers.
 In almost all cases, deposits and withdrawals can be expected to take 1–5 business days.
-In my experience, the average deposit has taken as little as 24 hours.
+In my experience, the average deposit takes as little as 24 hours.
 It’s free to deposit most of the accepted cryptocurrencies, but there’s a small address setup fee in a few cases.

 With regard to fiat deposits, SEPA deposits are free, making Kraken particularly convenient if you’re in the European Union and your location is on the list of SEPA countries.
 A bank wire transfer from within the United States costs $5 and $10, whereas it costs €10 or £10 from outside of the United States.